-The Climate Change Bill, 2018 was published by the Minister of Environmental Affairs in June 2018, for public comment until the end of August 2018.
-Cabinet approved the draft Bill in September 2021, for tabling in Parliament.
-Its aim is to "build South Africa's effective climate change response and the long term, just transition to a climate resilient and lower carbon economy and society in the context of an environmentally sustainable development framework...".

-- The Bill acknowledges that anthropogenic climate change represents an urgent threat to human societies and the environment, and requires an effective, progressive and well-coordinated response. - It further highlights that, amongst others, anticipated domestic climate change impacts have the potential to undermine the country's development goals, and that responses to climate change raise unique challenges, thus requiring a legislative framework for the implementation of the country's national climate change response.
+- A first draft of the Climate Change Bill was published in 2018 by the Minister of Environmental Affairs for public comment until the end of August 2018.
+The Bill was subsequently revised and the 2022 draft was formally introduced into Parliament on the 18 February 2022.
+The Bill, which aims to formalise South Africa's carbon budget market, amongst other things, is expected to be enacted during 2022.
+Its aim is to "build South Africa's effective climate change response and the long term, just transition to a climate resilient and lower carbon economy and society in the context of an environmentally sustainable development framework...". - The Bill acknowledges that anthropogenic climate change represents an urgent threat to human societies and the environment, and requires an effective, progressive and well-coordinated response. - It further highlights that, amongst others, anticipated domestic climate change impacts have the potential to undermine the country's development goals, and that responses to climate change raise unique challenges, thus requiring a legislative framework for the implementation of the country's national climate change response.